In Search of New Gods

 In Search of New Gods is an adventure for fantasy role-playing games published by Games Workshop in 1986.

 Plot summary

-In Search of New Gods is a scenario for character levels 4-7, a quest to solve the mystery of a turncoat priest who had gone proselytizing to a foreign land, then returned home to convert his own followers to the foreigners' new gods.
-There is also another miniscenario.
-Both adventures are also suitable for use with AD&D.
+In Search of New Gods is an adventure scenario intended for player characters of levels 4-7, in which they must find out a priest went as a missionary to a foreign land, only to return home to convert his own people to the gods of the foreigners.
+The book includes another short scenario, and both adventures can be used for AD&D.

 Publication history

 In Search of New Gods was written by Paul Cockburn with Graeme Davis and Bryan James, with a cover by Peter Jones, and was published by Games Workshop in 1986 as a 60-page book.